Keiren-b/clear_music_edited_files/ReadMe.txt

 If there are various composers it should be listed as "Various Composers" not just "various"

 Should all BV codes be removed?
 Have asked Ian

+BES codes are appearing on the Breitkopf website.
+Have asked Ian what we should do

+Now working through all breitkopf titles with no instrument listed

+What are ChB####-## codes?
+Have asked Ian

+Some DLV codes are digital downloads so they are all removed

+According to Ian's email of 20 May 2020 the following codes with asterixes should be removed from Breitkopf **BDV
+BES
+BG
+**BHM
+BV
+ChB
+DLV
+DV
+EB
+EBL
+ED
+**EOS (BUT‚Ä¶include score, study score, score with cont.real.)
+ETP
+KM
+KML
+LCE
+MN
+MR
+**OB
+OFB
+PB
+PBL
+SMV
+SON
+**Z

+currently working on blank instruments

+Concertos should be as per this email

+Currently displayed in two different instrumentation formats

+BA: orchestral
+Bk: solo instrument

+I suggest we list all in the following way

+Instrumentation: Orchestral, concerto, solo instrument

+(Everything separated by a comma is a searchable term.
+So for instance if I search “violin” with the above suggested change to the instrumentation format, it will return results for solo violin works and also violin concertos.
+I can then sort in the columns on the left “concertos” to show only violin concertos).